What causes buffering and what can you about it? Read on!

 A typical movie will be 1.5 GB, a one-hour tv show should be 400-500 MB and a half-hour tv show about 200 MB.

-Also, if a link doesn’t work for you, try the next one down.
+If a link doesn’t work for you, try the next one down.
 Be aware that the same link may be repeated several times in a row so look at the name of the link to make sure you’re not choosing the same link again.
+You can see in this photo, the top three links are all from the same source but have different file sizes.
+If the first link didn’t play well, don’t choose another link from the same source.

-Our programming contains several android apps and Kodi add-ons for you to use.
-Can’t get a show to play on one app?
+Our programming contains several streaming apps and Kodi add-ons for you to use.
+Can’t get a show to play on one app or add-on?
 Try another one!
-Our programming includes a variety of android apps and add-ons you can use.